thiagolouf/inkdesk-companion/README.md

 # InkDesk Companion

-A calm, always-on desk display using a 7.5" e-paper/ink screen and ESP32-S3.
+InkDesk is a calm, always-on desk companion using a 7.5" e-paper display.
+It shows useful information at a glance while consuming very little power.

+The goal is to create a minimal, distraction-free device that displays important daily information such as time, weather, and environment data.

 ## stuff it haves/does

 - To-do list display
 - Weather information
+- Time display
 - Room temperature and humidity
 - Time awareness visualization
 - Rotary encoder navigation